tnipen/mettools/README.rst

 **Installing from source**

-Download the source code of the latest version: https://github.com/WFRT/verif/releases/.
+Download the source code of the latest version: https://github.com/tnipen/mettools/releases/.
 Unzip the file and navigate into the extracted folder.

-Then install Yr-tools by executing the following inside the extracted folder:
+Then install MET-tools by executing the following inside the extracted folder:

 .. code-block:: bash

   sudo pip install -r requirements.txt sudo python setup.py install

-This will create the executable ``/usr/local/bin/yrtools``.
+This will create the executable ``/usr/local/bin/mettools``.
 Add ``/usr/local/bin`` to your PATH environment variable if necessary.
 If you do not have sudo privileges do:

 .. code-block:: bash